 Displays up a save popup where the current design can be saved to disk.
 This can be used to save a newly created design or to save a copy of an existing design under a new name.
 The file will be saved in the application's native ".GCS" format.

 Export...

 Displays up a save popup where the current design can be exported to formats compatible with other applications.
-Supported types include GemCad's ".gem" and ".asc" formats, as well as the ".obj" and ".stl" 3D formats.
+Supported types include GemCad's ".GEM" and ".ASC" formats, as well as the ".OBJ", ".STL", and ".DXF" 3D formats.

 Print...